Paternity Testing for Peace of Mind

 - Peace of Mind DNA paternity test request/consent form

-- Full instructions on how to take the paternity test and return the samples back to us
+- Full instructions on how to take the test and return the samples back to us

-- A self-addressed envelope to enable you to send your DNA samples back to us
+- A self-addressed envelope to send your DNA samples back to us

 - x3 DNA sample collection swab packages containing x2 swabs in each package